anna-kozh/blog/_posts/2024-06-17-Multi-cultural.md

 <p>High context is characterized by a courteous and indirect speech style.
 In such cultures, people often prefer to insinuate rather than be explicit.
 Sri Lankans avoid saying "No" or providing negative feedback, even when they disagree, as it is considered rude.
 He also explained that there is a strong respect for seniority in Sri Lanka, and it is customary for more junior colleagues to stay quiet in group discussions. </p>

-<p>My “low context” culture was the opposite end of the spectrum, where I was outspoken and words carried most of the meaning.
+<p>My “low context” culture was on the opposite end of the spectrum, where I was outspoken and words carried most of the meaning.
  </p>

 <figure>
 <img src="{{site.baseurl}}/assets/uploads/Multi-cultural/context.webp" width= "780px" alt="High context vs Low context cultures">
-  <figcaption>High context vs Low context</figcaption>
+  <figcaption>High context vs Low context cultures</figcaption>
 </figure>

  <h2> Build a productive culture</h2>